banner

 3. I already have a public IP for v4/v6, so I don't need LAN penetration at all

-4. I can't obtain root access to the machine, so I can't fully control the system
+4. I don't have root access to the machine, so I can't fully control the system

-5. The built-in Docker only supports GUI operations, and updating the container's image version requires a complex process of deletion and re-creation
+5. The built-in Docker only supports GUI operations, and updating the container's image version requires a complex deletion and recreation process

 My NAS has the following use cases: